 Use bullet points to focus on accomplishments and showcase how you brought about positive changes for old employers.

 This is one of the most overlooked things despite being so simple to do.
 As lovely as your resume looks in Microsoft Word, different people have different computers.
 This definitely applies if using a designed template like we suggested before.
 Sending word documents can cause the resume to break and potentially make a resume longer than it needs to be.
 Avoid all of these problems by simply choosing “Save As” and then “PDF”.
 It’s also recommended that the file name is your own name such as firstname-lastname-resume.pdf

 You want to avoid something recruiters call “spray and pray”, which is when someone sends out the exact same resume and cover letter to every position they apply for.
 You might understand that you should tailor a cover letter to the job being applied for, but did you know that you should also adjust your resume for a specific job and company too?
 This is a great way to use the keywords that the company needs.
 Compare how your resume looks to the job description and make the appropriate changes.
 This means having to wait a little longer to actually apply, but it can make all the difference.

 It’s important to write and include a cover letter even if you think no one is going to read it.
 People that read the cover letter are the people that are genuinely interested in what it says.
 A cover letter could be what lands you the job as it reiterates all the important details from a resume and lets you take a more personal tone.
 Taking the time to write and include a cover letter also sends a positive message about your approach to applying for jobs.

 How to Get the Perfect Resume Design?

-You can save yourself some trouble and buy a professional resume template.
-Professional resumes have all the right features you need and will help you to achieve the perfect resume design.
+You can save yourself some trouble and use a free resume template.
+Resume templates have all the right features you need and will help you to achieve the perfect resume design.
 All you have to do is select the style that resonates with you and fill in your information, easy as that!